luqmanherifa/proteus-post-hub/README.md

 # Proteus: Post Hub
 Proteus is a post hub contains posts and users information and detail, post and user submit and edit features based on web.
-The project was developed for practicing React and fetch API using React, Axios, TailwindCSS, and others.
+The project was developed for practicing React and fetch API using React, Axios, Tailwind CSS, and others.

 ## Interface
 ![Interface](https://raw.githubusercontent.com/luqmanherifa/luqman-herifa-personal-portfolio-v2/main/public/works/proteus.png)